-Our intention for this section was to gather short narrative or graphic teaching tools that can serve as a basis for curriculum developers to create their own teaching tools.
-This includes several different "one-pagers" such as: "Cross-Cultural Communication", the "Rules of the Road" guidelines introduced at the beginning of the Guidebook, "The Value of Culture General", and "Perspective-Taking."
-This content could be used in a variety of ways to include: introductory video scripts, classroom handouts, or discussion prompts for educators.
-Additionally, we include a teaching activity devoted to rapport-building across cultures designed for the community college-level classroom as well as an "Introduction to Culture" course card designed for the graduate-level classroom.
+This appendix gathers short narrative or graphic teaching tools that can serve as a basis for curriculum developers to create their own teaching tools.
+This includes several different brief sections on subjects such as cross-cultural communication, the rules of the road guidelines introduced at the beginning of this guidebook (see p.
+17), the value of culture general, and perspective-taking.
+This content could be used in a variety of ways: introductory video scripts, classroom handouts, or discussion prompts for educators.
+Additionally, we include a teaching activity devoted to rapport-building across cultures designed for the community college-level classroom as well as an introduction to culture course card designed for the graduate-level classroom.